Warren Young: Playing career

 Young was born in Toronto, Ontario.
 As a youth, he played in the 1968 Quebec International Pee-Wee Hockey Tournament with the Toronto Humberview minor ice hockey team.

 He was selected in the 4th Round, 59th overall by the California Seals in the 1976 NHL Amateur Draft and the 7th round, 74th overall by the New England Whalers in the 1976 WHA Amateur Draft.
 He chose instead to play college hockey for Michigan Tech.
 Upon graduating, he spent three years playing in the minor leagues before being signed as a free agent by the North Stars in 1981, and made his NHL debut that year.
 He appeared in five games with the North Stars before he was signed as a free agent by the Penguins in 1983.
-In his first full season of 1984–85, he scored 40 goals and was named to the NHL All-Rookie Team that season.
+In his first full season of 1984–85, playing on a line centered by superstar Mario Lemieux, he scored 40 goals and was named to the NHL All-Rookie Team that season.
 His emergence with the Penguins led many teams to increase their scouting of players at the college level.
 He left the Penguins following that season to sign with the Red Wings but was dealt back to Pittsburgh after one season.
 He retired in 1988 after playing 236 games in the NHL, scoring 72 goals.

 In 1993-94, Young played four games with the Pittsburgh Phantoms of Roller Hockey International.